Canon 1300D vs Fujifilm X-A3

-Advantages of the Fujifilm X-A3:
+Reasons to prefer the Fujifilm X-A3:

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).